vdemichev/DiaNN/README.md

 Note that some options below are strongly detrimental to performance and are only there for benchmarking purposes.
 So the recommendation is to only use the options which are expected to be beneficial for a particular experiment (e.g. those recommended in the present guide) based on some clear rationale.

+* **--about** display information with basic links and notices for this DIA-NN version
 * **--cal [N]** set the calibration mode, valid values are 0 (off), 1, 3, 5 and 7, default is 7
+* **--cal-channel [channel name]** specifies which channel to use for calibration: if there is a channel that is expected to produce good identification numbers in all samples, use this command to possibly improve calibration
 * **--cfg [file name]** specifies a file to load options/commands from
 * **--channel-run-norm** normalisation of multiplexed samples will be performed in run-specific manner, i.e. to perform normalisation, for each precursor ion DIA-NN will sum the respective channels within each run and will normalise these sums across runs: use e.g. for protein turnover SILAC experiments
 * **--channel-spec-norm** normalisation of multiplexed samples will be performed in channel-specific manner, i.e. each channel in each run is treated as a separate sample to be normalised: use to analyse experiments wherein multiplexing of independent samples is used to boost throughput